GuiBo79/CarND-Behavioral-Cloning-P3/writeup_template.md

 ### Model Architecture and Training Strategy

 #### 1. The NVidia AutoPilot Architeture.

+The overall strategy was using the powerful NVidia Autopilot ConvNet.
+NVidia is one of the greatest researchers in Deep Learning, so will be very tricky to concept a Neural Network that performs better.

 The model consists in a 9 layers network, 5 convolutionals layers , 3 fully connected and 1 normalization layer.
 I decided to use this ConvNet due the power to process images this network has, I just had to change the input for a 3@160X320 image.